 As I write this, I’m sitting in the kitchen I grew up in (with a few sweaters on), thinking about some of my warmest fall memories… Saturday mornings with pancakes and waffles are definitely at the top the list.
 Crisp, cool air, hot waffles… and most likely the Muppet Babies on TV in the background.

-These vegan waffles are made with whole wheat pastry flour, which I love because it’s whole grain but not too dense.
-I used my non-dairy milk of choice – Almond Breeze with a squeeze of lemon (to create a vegan “buttermilk” flavor).
-They’re soft on the inside, crisp on the outside, and are best with maple syrup and tons of fruit!
+This vegan waffle recipe uses whole wheat pastry flour, which I love because it’s whole grain but not too dense.
+I used my non-dairy milk of choice – Almond Breeze – with a squeeze of lemon to create a vegan “buttermilk” flavor.
+These waffles are soft on the inside, crisp on the outside, and best with maple syrup and tons of fruit!

 - 1½ cups Original Almond Breeze Almond Milk, at room temp

 - 2 cups loose-packed whole wheat pastry flour (or white/wheat mix)

 - 2 tablespoons ground flax meal